jhui/jhui.github.io/_posts/2017-03-01-Deep-learning-tutorial.markdown

 4. Pieter will also compute how a small change in the current value of W and b will impact on the error.
 5. With this rate change information regarding W & b on the error, Pieter re-adjust W & b. (**Gradient descent**)
 6. Go back to step 2 for N iterations.
-7. When it is complete, we should have the correct parameter for W and b trainned with the collected sample data.
+7. When it is complete, we get the correct parameter for W and b trainned with the sample data.
-8. We use the final W & b on the model to make a prediction on how Pieter will do on each community.
+8. We use the final W & b to make a prediction on how Pieter will do in each community.

 #### Gradient descent
 Step 3-5 is called the gradient descent in ML.
 First we need to define a function to measure our errors betweent the real life and our model.
 Mean square error (MSE) is one obvious candidate.
 In ML, we call this error function **cost function**.